Evsio0n/MkbootimgForMac/README.md

-For security issue you can use the scource code in /mkboot-img-master with 'make' command.
+For security issues you can use the scource code in /mkboot-img-master with 'make' command.

 ##########################################################################################